Smegma Fetish

 - Salirophilia (Soiling a Partner)21/100Salirophilia · Body Functions & FluidsSexual arousal from soiling, disheveling, or messing up a partner's appearance: smearing dirt, mud, or substances onto their body, hair, makeup, or clothing.
 It is usually tied to themes of degradation and consensual humiliation.21

-- Burp Fetish11/100Eructophilia · Body Functions & FluidsA rare sexual interest in belching, whether one's own or a partner's, focused on the sound, the act, or its associations with fullness and bodily release.11
+- Burp Fetish11/100Eructophilia · Body Functions & FluidsA burp fetish (eructophilia) is a rare sexual interest in belching, one's own or a partner's, focused on the sound, the act of producing it, or its associations with fullness and uninhibited bodily release.
+It is benign and consensual, and appears in no diagnostic manual.11

 bodily secretions · musk and odour · uncleanliness